 At the ISE show (of which CEDIA is a co-owner), there is an abundance of smart home technology on the show floor as well as a full programme of professional development sessions covering a mixture of technology and business topics, as well as emerging trends within the smart-home industry.

-There are two areas of the ISE 2021 show floor that you will find most of interest – the Residential Technology Zone and the Smart Building Technology Zone, which are both in Hall 2.
+You’ll find plenty to inspire you in the Residential and Smart Building Zone in Hall 2.
+You can discover systems for designing and controlling lighting scenes in a room – and responding to changes in ambient light levels during the day.
 You can find out more about the various home technology platforms and connectivity standards.
-You can discover systems for designing and controlling lighting scenes in a room – and responding to changes in ambient light levels during the day.
 You can see solutions for improving the visual impact of loudspeakers, control panels and other elements of home technology… and so much more besides.

 A visit to ISE will enable you to find out if a particular idea you’ve had for a smart home is actually achievable.
 The short answer: it probably is.